-And sure enough, venues that used to hold Aquila parties have issued statements accusing Aquila of using the kind of questionable tactics on social media detailed above.
+And sure enough, at least one prominent venue that used to hold Aquila parties has issued a statement accusing Aquila of using the kind of questionable tactics on social media detailed above.

 Proud Camden, a nightclub that used to hold Aquila London Events, issued this statement: “Proud Camden are no longer associated with Aquila Club nights at our venue or in any other way due to not being able to resolve issues with their fake competitions and customer service procedures.”

 The Internet Cons blog has unearthed evidence that Aquila creates fake Facebook accounts to ensnare people into attending its events through spamming links and scam competitions.
 Below you can see four different Facebook profiles, but altogether they use only two profile pictures.

 The implication is that marketing staff at Aquila is reusing images of attractive girls to promote their events.

 A Facebook profile belonging to Sophie Jennifer Cole, a marketing manager at Aquila, asked if any of her friends were selling Facebook accounts.
 The only comment on one post is by “Lucy Harper”, a seemingly fake profile used to inform competition “winners” that they only reached runner-up status.

 In recent months the promotions company has reportedly seized on a new tactic for finding people to come to their club nights: Tinder.
 Images posted by Aquila London representatives claim that five winners are selected on Tinder each day by one of the Aquila angels.
 Again, all evidence points to Aquila simply using the “runner-up” claim for as many people as possible.

 Curious to see if Aquila could really pull off a scam using dating app Tinder, we took to Tinder using an edited profile that would look appealing to your standard club promoter.